i-ate-a-vm/aws_audit_scripts/README.md

 This script will be more CLI-friendly in the near future.
 For now, your best bet is to execute `python get_public_s3.py` from the cloned directory.

 #### To Do's
-- Make the script more CLI-friendly
+- Add validation to ensure that bucket specified in cmd line args exists
+- Enable passing in more than one bucket to the -b argument
+- Add arguments to support matching bucket tags
-- Add error checking for invalid IAM permissions
+- Add error checking for invalid IAM permissions for the configured user access key
-- Add arguments to allow only checking a specific subset of buckets
 - Evaluate ACLs of individual objects/ object versions